Riposte: An Anonymous Messaging System Handling Millions of Users: Preventing Disruptors

+At the start of the protocol, database server $A$ holds a vector ${\vA \in \F^n}$, and database server $B$ holds a vector ${\vB \in \F^n}$.
+The audit server takes no private input.
+The client holds both $\vA$ and $\vB$.

+The three servers execute a protocol that allows them to confirm that the vectors $\vA$ and $\vB$ are equal everywhere except at exactly one index, and such that any one malicious server learns nothing about the index at which these vectors differ, as long as the vectors indeed differ at a single index.

+More formally, the servers want to execute this check in such a way that the following properties hold: \begin{compactitem} \item[--] \textbf{Completeness.} If all parties are honest, and $\vA$ and $\vB$ are well formed, then the database servers almost always accept the vectors as well formed. \item[--] \textbf{Soundness.} If $\vA$ and $\vB$ do not differ at a single index, and all three servers are honest, then the servers will reject the vectors almost always. \item[--] \textbf{Zero knowledge.} If $\vA$ and $\vB$ are well formed and the client is honest, then any one actively malicious server can simulate its view of the protocol execution.
+Furthermore, the simulator does not take as input the index at which $\vA$ and $\vB$ differ nor the value of the vectors at that index. \end{compactitem}

-We denote an instance of the three-party protocol as ${\sf AlmostEqual}({\bf v}_A, {\bf v}_B)$, where the arguments denote the two secret inputs of party $A$ and party $B$.
-The protocol proceeds as follows: \begin{enumerate} \item Servers $A$ and $B$ use a coin-flipping protocol~\cite{blum1983coin} to sample $n$ hash functions $h_0, \dots, h_{n-1}$ from a family of pairwise independent hash functions $\HH$~\cite{luby2006pairwise} having domain $\F$.
-The servers also agree upon a random ``shift'' value $f \in \Z_n$.
+We denote an instance of the three-server protocol as ${\sf AlmostEqual}({\bf v}_A, {\bf v}_B)$, where the arguments denote the private values that the two database servers take as input.
+The protocol proceeds as follows: \begin{enumerate} \item The client sends a PRG seed $\sigma \in \lbits$ to both database servers.